 A letter from Betsy Robinson

-In the next two weeks, I didn’t raise $3,000, but instead I raised $10,000 for the shelter.
-For the next two years, I raised $65,000 for the shelter and was going down there 3 days a week.
-I began walking through each week and spotting animals that with just a little “makeover” could be adopted.
-I knew that under all the hair , grass-burrs, dirt and neglect was a beautiful and wonderful animal waiting to be discovered!!!
+Over the next two weeks, I didn’t raise only $3,000; instead, I raised $10,000 for the shelter.
+In just two years, I raised $65,000 for the shelter and always visited three days a week.
+Each week, I would walk through and spot animals that needed just a little “makeover” to be adopted.
+I knew that, under all the hair, grass-burrs, dirt and neglect, there was a beautiful and wonderful animal waiting to be discovered!

-I spent the next five years going to the shelter each week finding movie-stars waiting to be discovered and gave them a little extra help on their way to finding a permanent loving home.
-During that time, I saw many young, healthy and very adoptable dogs and cats destroyed simply because there was no place to keep them until a new home could be found for them.
-If there was just some place to keep these animals, so many of them could be saved!!!!!
+I spent the next five years going to the shelter each week, finding movie-stars waiting to be discovered and giving them a little extra help on their way to a permanent loving home.
+During that time, I saw many young, healthy and very adoptable dogs and cats put down simply because there was no place to keep them until a new home could be found.
+If there was just some place to keep these animals, so many of them could be saved!

-Little did I know, when I went to the Animal Shelter that day back in 1990 that my life would be changed forever.
-God burdened my heart with the plight of homeless animals and since 1997, over 10,000 animals are alive today because of it and the numbers continue to grow!
+Little did I know, that visit to the animal shelter back in 1990 would change my life forever.
+God burdened my heart with the plight of homeless animals, and since 1997, more than 10,000 animals are alive today because of Fuzzy Friends Animal Rescue, and the numbers continue to grow!